wolfgangj/bone-lisp/README.md

 Each file will be loaded only once.
 Recursive loading will be detected and reported as an error.

+There's much more, but currently you'll have to look into the source code.
+If you don't understand something, feel free to ask.

 ## Contributing

 *Note: If you do not want to use GitHub because it's not an entirely free platform, just contact me and I'll also setup a repository elsewhere.*